 - Lack of proper maintenance of your house or property

 - Damage by animals or pests

-An endorsement is a type of add-on or change you can make to your existing policy.
+An endorsement or policy rider is a type of add-on or change you can make to your existing policy.
 The most common usage of an endorsement is adding optional coverage that’s not part of the standard policy you already chose.
 You may want to get an endorsement if you want protection for a certain peril, like earthquakes, that your policy doesn’t cover.

 Different Types of Homeowners Policies

 How much coverage you receive can vary in large part due to the type of policy you select.
 You’ll have to select one type of policy form when you buy your home insurance.
 Homeowners policy forms usually appear with a number, such as HO-1 or HO-5.
 Each policy either covers a different number of perils or serves a unique purpose.

 Sometimes known as the “special form,” HO-3 is the most common out of all the different types of policy forms, according to the National Association of Insurance Commissioners (NAIC).
 It covers all 16 perils unless your provider decides to omit any of them.
 It also includes all the most basic types of coverage from a standard homeowners policy.

 Another policy you can choose is HO-1.
 This is the most basic type of policy out there.
 It’s more limited than HO-3, only giving you coverage for up to ten perils.
 It may also be hard to get since many insurers don’t even offer it.